From Bernardo Silva to Joao Felix: How Benfica made €900m from their academy stars | Goal.com

 The club has a clear pathway for players who move through the various age-group sides before going onto represent Benfica's 'B' team in LigaPro, the second tier of Portuguese football.

-"Player development comes with a lot of proud moments over the years they work with us," Marquez adds.
+"Player development comes with a lot of proud moments over the years they work with us," Marques adds.

 "Their first game with the Benfica shirt when they are young, playing for the 'B' team in a professional league, getting into the first-team squad, their first Champions League game or first goal at Estadio da Luz or when they get to the national team.
 It's fantastic to see that."